How to Ask for Help as a New Parent

 By

-Last updated on 20 August 2024
+Last updated on 10 December 2024

-Raising a child was never supposed to be done by one or two people only.
+"It takes a village to raise a child."
+This African proverb accurately describes that raising a child was never supposed to be done by one or two people only.

 The reality is that it is very ok to ask for help and it is also very ok to accept the help that is being offered.
 Because there is nothing bad or negative about it, despite what we often think.

-Still, often we find it hard to ask for help or accept it?
+Still, often we find it hard to ask for help or accept it.

 Katerina Koukaki, who has two kids and provides postpartum support to Berlin families as a trained doula, shares her insights with us.